Wikipedia has an excellent Alice Cooper page.

 The Indian Arts Store

-This was something Alice bought for his parents in the 70's.
+This was something Alice bought for his parents in the late 70's.
 It was fire bombed around 1979, destroying many valuable pieces of art and some of Alice's own sales awards.
 The city closed it in the mid-eighties due to some zoning changes.
 The store was called 'Alice Cooper's Native American Treasures' .

 "It was located in the Scottsdale, Arizona area called 5th Avenue.
 The shop featured Native American artwork, jewelry, and weavings, along with some of Alice's work.
 The walls were adorned with his gold and platinum records, proudly displayed by his parents."